-Perhaps this is the reason that we often fail to detect the root to our health-related problems.
+Perhaps this is the reason that we often fail to detect the root of our health-related problems.
 They may appear in physically fit people as well, and then they are an unambiguous symptom of a neglected psyche.

 The Negligence Goes Both Ways

 Still, it’s not so rare that our negligence goes in the opposite direction.
 Take self-help books, for instance.
 Providing guidance to those in search of fulfillment, happiness, and success, they almost never talk about physical well-being.
-In grand majority of cases, the power of the mind is their primary concern.
+In the grand majority of cases, the power of the mind is their primary concern.

 Worldwide, self-help literature is deemed slightly controversial.
 There are, however, some brilliant examples of the genre, written by professional psychologists and examiners of human behavior and soul.
 The undoubted expertise of these authors is simultaneously their nearsightedness, leading them to believe that mental spheres are exclusively responsible for personal growth.

 The same way that depression is likely to be missed by professionals who care for physically sick patients, the importance of regular exercise and balanced diet is likely to be overlooked by experts who attend to emotional needs.
 Inconsiderate separation of the two goes both ways, which is a reason more for us, as individuals, to take a more holistic approach.